-\A description of the Equivalency Determination (ED) and Expenditure Responsibility (ER) processes can be found on the following page.
+A description of the Equivalency Determination (ED) and Expenditure Responsibility (ER) processes can be found on the following page.

 Equivalency Determination (ED) works well with most international grantmaking needs and offers the greatest level of flexibility when recommending grants to global charities.
 In many cases, with an ED in place, NPT can make an unrestricted or general operating grant, a grant that involves a capital expense or a grant that does not require reporting.
 ED is the most cost-effective choice when the donor is considering multiple grants to the same organization.
-The typical time frame to obtain an Equivalency Determination is 4-6 weeks.
+The typical time frame to obtain an Equivalency Determination is 8-10 weeks.
 However, there are circumstances in which this timing may vary.

 Expenditure Responsibility (ER) is a process in which a U.S.-based grantmaking institution-like NPT-makes a strictly charitable gift to a charitable organization outside the United States, using a prescribed method of due diligence that includes detailed screening and reporting requirements.
 With ER grants, NPT must track the usage of the grant funds.
 Reporting is crucial with ER grants to ensure the funds are being used for anticipated charitable purposes.
-Due to these more restrictive provisions, ER is best used when ED is not a viable solution or when detailed reporting is required.
+Due to these more restrictive provisions, ER is best used when ED is not a viable solution, when detailed reporting is required, or in the case of grants to charities in geographies that present heightened financial risk.